Home > Articles by: sonia

 The purpose of Alt text is to provide an explanation of the image for those who can’t see it.
 Here’s an example:

-Lia Stoll, a light-skinned woman wearing seeing glasses and a black shirt.
+Lia Stoll, a light-skinned woman with short blond hair, wearing dark-framed glasses, a blue t-shirt.

 OK alt text: <img src="Lia_Stoll.png" alt="Woman">